rohitjangid/sidekiq_remove_scheduled/README.md

 [![Gem Version](https://badge.fury.io/rb/sidekiq_remove_scheduled.svg)](https://badge.fury.io/rb/sidekiq_remove_scheduled)

-This gem help to remove sidekiq scheduled jobs by maintaining all job ids.
-Just pass the arguments and this gem will take care of it.
+Inspired from [Resque Scheduler](https://github.com/resque/resque-scheduler), this gem is an extension for sidekiq to remove scheduled jobs.
+It maintains all the job ids internally.
+To remove any job, you can do it with the same arguments used to schedule them.

 ## Installation